contextwtf/jobs/growth-partnerships.md

-# Growth & Partnerships Lead
+# Growth & partnerships lead

 Context is hiring a Growth & Partnerships Lead to accelerate our flagship product, [mint.fun](http://mint.fun).